SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/infrequent-tier-slo-support.md

   ```sql
   _dataTier=Infrequent _sourceCategory=APIService | parse "Status: *" as status_code | where status_code >= 500
   ```
-* Or select data in the Infrequent tier by specifying the Partition that contains it.
+* Or, use `_index` parameter to specify the Partition that contains the data you want to access.
 For example:
   ```sql
   _index=some_infrequent_index
   ```